Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 These fingerprints result from combining techniques such as:

-- Browser Side Agent
-- Server Side Detection
+- Browser-side agents
+- Server-side detection
-- Spoof Detection
+- Spoof detection
-- Bot Detection
+- Bot detection

-### Browser Side Agent
+### Browser-Side Agent

 A browser-side JavaScript library (an 'agent') is automatically loaded when visitors access the webpage.
 This library is responsible for collecting various pieces of information about the visitor's browser.
 Once gathered, this data is transmitted to the Digital Fingerprinting service.
-The information undergoes processing, allowing visitors to be identified using proprietary algorithms and advanced machine-learning models.
+The information is processed, allowing visitors to be identified using proprietary algorithms and advanced machine-learning models.
 The data types collected include but are not limited to, user agents, screen resolutions, and CPU counts.

 These signals, along with server signals, bot detection, and spoof detection, are used to identify each visitor uniquely.
 A history is kept of when the visitors visited the website and their signals changed.
 But while the signals change, they are always identified as the same visitor.

-### Server Side Detection
+### Server-Side Detection

-Among the techniques the Digital Fingerprint server uses to identify visitors is determining if a visitor is accessing your website via a VPN.
+Among the techniques the Digital Fingerprinting server uses to identify visitors is determining if a visitor is accessing your website via a VPN.
 It compares the visitor's browser time zone with the source address's time zone and a list of well-known public VPN servers to identify if the visitor uses a VPN.

-An additional example is that the server compares the visitor's IP address with their ISP's Autonomous System Numbers (ASN) and detects the visitor’s location has changed.
-With this location, the Digital Fingerprint service offers geolocation services to determine the visitor's location, including city, state, and zip code.
+The server compares the visitor's IP address with their ISP's Autonomous System Numbers (ASN) and detects the visitor’s location has changed.
+With this location, Digital Fingerprinting offers geolocation services to determine the visitor's location, including city, state, and zip code.

 ### Spoof Detection

-Spoof detection is where we attempt to detect unusual activity.
-We analyze the signals to see if there are any unusual combinations.
-For example, if a User-Agent indicates it is coming running on a Windows Operating System, but the browser is reporting it is Safari.
-Another instance of unusual activity is if the screen resolution is desktop, but the User-Agent indicates it is a mobile device.
-These are all indications of someone attempting to change the appearance of the person connecting to your website.
+Spoof detection is where Dynamic Fingerprinting attempt to detect unusual activity.
+It analyze sthe signals to see if there are any unusual combinations.

+For example, if a user-agent indicates it is coming running on a Windows Operating System, but the browser is reporting it is Safari.
+Another instance of unusual activity is if the screen resolution is desktop, but the user-agent indicates it is a mobile device.

+These are indications of someone attempting to change the appearance of the person connecting to your website.
 Any signs that suggest the possibility of spoofing indicate a bot trying to hide its appearance.
-Therefore, we label this visitor as an unknown bot.
+Therefore, Dynamic Fingerprinting labels this visitor as an unknown bot.

 ### Bot Detection